Full-time: 3 years, Part-time: Up to 6 years

 Kedleston Road, Derby Campus

-If you want to make a difference in the lives of children, young people and their families this is the degree for you.
-It enables individuals to make decisions about their lives, build personal resilience and reach their full potential.
-This is one of the largest professional youth and community work training courses in the country providing you with a challenging and worthwhile career.
+If you want to be a positive force in the lives of young people and their communities this is the degree for you.
+Youth work and community development processes and values enable young people to make decisions about their lives, build personal resilience and raise aspirations.
+This is one of the largest professional youth and community work training courses in the country providing you with a challenging and worthwhile career that will:

-- Prepare for professional roles in public, voluntary and private organisations working with young people and communities
+- Prepare you for professional roles in public, voluntary and private organisations working with young people and communities.

-- With two additional professional endorsements, you’ll achieve a JNC professional qualification in youth work endorsed by the National Youth Agency (NYA) and an endorsement for community development by the Endorsement and Quality Standards Board for Community Development (ESB).
+- Achieve a JNC professional qualification in youth work endorsed by the National Youth Agency (NYA) and an endorsement for community development by the Endorsement and Quality Standards Board for Community Development (ESB).

-- There’s also a further professional qualification in youth justice if you select that pathway (Youth Justice in Effective Practice Certificate - YJEPC).
+- Undertake an exciting pathway in your final year to hone your knowledge and skills around particular groups, which could also include a further professional qualification in youth justice if you select that pathway (Youth Justice in Effective Practice Certificate - YJEPC).

 With its emphasis on innovation and effective informal engagement, this course equips you with the professional skills and knowledge to have a positive impact on people’s lives.

-The course is designed in response to current changes in social policy and practice which have transformed the nature of services for young people and community work across the UK.
-It offers multiple specialist pathways which add value, knowledge and expertise and will put you at the forefront of latest developments in the field:
+Responding to current changes in practice which are transforming the nature of services for young people and community work across the UK, the degree offers multiple specialist pathways which offer you the skills, knowledge and experiences which puts you at the forefront of practice: